 - Last 3 stretch and folds – every 30 minutes.

-- Cover with plastic wrap and allow the dough to bulk ferment until doubled in a warm place.
+- Cover with plastic wrap and allow the dough to bulk ferment in a warm place until doubled.
 This usually takes my dough about 8 hours.

-- Shape into a ball by gently spinning it toward you against the countertop, giving it tension.
+- Shape it into a ball by gently spinning it toward you against the countertop, giving it tension.
+This will help the bread get really puffy.

-- Transfer to a lightly floured banneton basket or bowl with tea towel.
+- Transfer to a lightly floured banneton basket or bowl lined with a tea towel.

 Bake

-- Place a dutch oven into the oven and preheat to 400 degrees.
+- Place a Dutch oven into the oven and preheat to 500 degrees.

-- Whenever the oven is done preheating, remove dough from the fridge and score with a lame or razor.
+- Whenever the oven is done preheating, remove the dough from the fridge, place on parchment paper, and score with a lame or razor.
 Find my favorite scoring patterns here.

 - Dust with flour on top to make the scoring pattern stand out more (optional).